Single-grasp deformable object discrimination: the effect of gripper morphology, sensing modalities, and action parameters: Experimental setup

 \subsection{Robot grippers and hands}

-Four different devices were employed, with different morphology and hence degree of anthropomorphism (industrial type parallel-jaw grippers vs. robot hands with fingers), different options for controlling the squeezing action (compression speed and, if available, gripper configuration), and different type and dimension of feedback.
-An overview is provided in Fig.~\ref{fig:all_hands}.
-Below we detail technical parameters of every gripper: the action parameters, the sensory channels, the stopping criterion of the grasping action and the sampling rate---all these may affect the discrimination of the object being compressed.
+Four different devices were employed, with different morphology and hence degree of anthropomorphism (industrial type parallel-jaw grippers vs. robot hands with fingers), different options for controlling the squeezing action (compression speed and, if available, gripper configuration), and different type and dimension of feedback---see Fig.~\ref{fig:all_hands} for a schematic overview.

-An illustration of the data collection process is in the accompanying video.
-Fig.~\ref{fig:raw_plots} shows examples of raw data from individual grippers for action parameters and objects.